DiefBell/Advent-of-Code/src/day11/README.md

 ## --- Part Two ---
 The Historians sure are taking a long time.
 To be fair, the infinite corridors are very large.

-How many stones would you have after blinking a total of 75 times?
+How many stones would you have after blinking a total of `75` times?

+Your puzzle answer was `224869647102559`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐⭐